 The residuals of these sexist prejudices in our lives today portray men as masterful, powerful, paternalistic and uncommunicative, and women as emotionally responsive and communicative, yet childlike, helpless and incompetent.
 These distortions of the sexes are divisive, and interfere with our being intimate and loving in our close relationships.
 The social pressure exerted by these attitudes is as damaging to couple relationships as racial prejudice is to relations between people of different ethnic backgrounds.

-Sexual stereotypes confuse people’s thinking about the differences between men and women.
+Each sexual stereotype confuses people’s thinking about the differences between men and women.
 These timeworn attitudes overstate the qualities that distinguish men and women, and place the two sexes in artificial categories.

 Men are tough and powerful.